sandeepkumarmishra354/dsa-practical/README.md

 install ``NodeJs`` on your machine.
 Open your terminal (cmd) and type this command- ``node /path/to/file.js``

-Click [here](https://nodejs.org/en/) to to NodeJs official website.
+Click [here](https://nodejs.org/en/) to go to NodeJs official website.